Unifies/E-commerce-Cart-Product-Page/src/markdown/Lessons.md

     };

-Then, to the bar and close icons whose clicking handles the opening and closing of the mobile menu, assign the above function to their onClick event:
+Then, to the element whose click handles the opening and closing of the toggled element, assign the above function to their onClick event:

 <p onClick = {toggleMobileMenu}> X </p> and <p onClick = {toggleMobileMenu}> = </p>